Skip to main content

 Course C (Flower)

-Main Course C is retreat-based and intended for students who pursue curriculum and training in Soto Zen Buddhism for a period of 3 years.
-However, a student may enrol in this course by year if this suits better.
+Main Course C is retreat-based and intended for students who have a long-term vision and wish to pursue integrated training in the Main Course Program.
 It emphasises methods and teachings of the two Zen Masters: Dogen Zenji and Keizan Zenji.
-A face to face interview with the Teacher is a prerequisite for Course C enrolment.
+A face to face interview with the Teacher is a prerequisite for Course C admission.

 Fees